 Caterpillars, as every schoolchild knows, eventually turn into butterflies and moths.
-And who doesn't want butterflies in the garden?
-They're beautiful, and they're excellent pollinators.
-But unfortunately, in their youthful stage, these butterflies-to-be are some of the most destructive pests in the vegetable garden.
-Some varieties of caterpillar eat tree foliage, also.
-This article offers some advice to identifying signs of caterpillar infestations, and how to control and get rid of them, using non-toxic methods.
+So why do you want to get rid of them?
+They may be beautiful and excellent pollinators, but as caterpillars or larvae, unfortunately, they are one of the most destructive pests in vegetable gardens and orchards.
+Read on for advice on identifying signs of caterpillar infestations and how to control and get rid of them using non-toxic methods.

-Of course there are many chemical preparations that kill garden pests, but most vegetable gardeners are in agreement that using such products around edible produce is not a good idea.
-Luckily there are some non-chemical and non-toxic ways to control caterpillars.
+Many chemical preparations kill garden pests, but most vegetable gardeners agree that using such products around edible produce is not a good idea.
+Instead, try non-chemical and non-toxic ways to control caterpillars.

 Remove By Hand

-One substance used to control caterpillars is Bacillus thuringiensis (Bt); this is a bacteria that is added to a spray formula.
-It is toxic to some insects but not to birds, fish or mammals.
-If you want to go this route, be sure to do a bit of research to determine that the product you choose is not harmful to bees.
+Bacillus thuringiensis (Bt), a bacteria added to the spray formula, is one substance used to control caterpillars.
+It is toxic to some insects but not birds, fish, or mammals.
+If you want to go this route, ensure the formulation you get is not harmful to bees.

-There are a number of effective ways to prevent caterpillars in your vegetable garden.
-You shouldn't need to resort to using harmful chemicals to control caterpillars; such products may harm pollinators, birds or wildlife, or leave toxic residue in your soil.
-Always do some research before purchasing any commercial preparation; sometimes a product will say it's "safe" on the label when in fact it's harmful in any number of ways.
+There are several effective ways to prevent caterpillars in your vegetable garden.
+Always do some research before purchasing any commercial preparation; sometimes, a product will say it's "safe" on the label when it's harmful in many ways.
+You shouldn't need to use harmful chemicals to control caterpillars; such products may harm pollinators, birds, or wildlife or leave toxic residue in your soil.

 Plant Food Crops and Flowers Separately

-Some strong-smelling herbs will deter caterpillars, including lavender, sage, peppermint and mugwort.
-Don't plant mint directly in your garden, as it's very invasive, but placing a small container of it nearby may help keep caterpillars away.
+Some strong-smelling herbs, including lavender, sage, peppermint, and mugwort, will deter caterpillars.
+Don't plant mint directly in your garden, as it's very invasive, but placing a small container nearby may help keep caterpillars away.

-As we've established, insects are smart, or, at least, they're good at surviving.
-If you switch out your crop varieties and locations of plantings from year to year, it makes it harder for butterflies and moths to establish themselves in your garden.
+As we've established, insects are intelligent, or at least, they're good at surviving.
+Switching out your crop varieties and locations of plantings from year to year makes it harder for butterflies and moths to establish themselves in your garden.

 Protection of Crops

 You can protect your tender young plants from caterpillars by using protective materials.
-Some gardeners have success with putting cardboard or tin foil around the base of plants to repel caterpillars, who find these surfaces awkward to crawl over.
+Some gardeners successfully put cardboard or tin foil around the base of plants to repel caterpillars, who find these surfaces awkward to crawl over.

-There are a number of common backyard birds who eat caterpillars, or feed them to their young.
+A number of common backyard birds eat caterpillars or feed them to their young.
 These include American robins, yellow warblers, Carolina wrens, chickadees, sparrows, woodpeckers, and red-eyed vireos.
-Chickadees in particular prefer caterpillars for feeding their chicks.
-Creating a hospitable environment for these birds might can help cut down on your caterpillar problem.
+Chickadees, in particular, prefer caterpillars for feeding their chicks.
+Creating a hospitable environment for these birds might help reduce your caterpillar problem.

 Spray a Caterpillar Deterrent